James Beck, Ph.D.

 James Beck, Ph.D., has led the Parkinson's Foundation’s scientific affairs since he joined the organization in 2008.
 In this role, Dr. Beck oversees the the Parkinson's Foundation’s research strategy and programs, including management of grants that support research centers, individual investigators, fellows and collaborative projects.

 As part of his goals to “fund ideas with the greatest potential to propel Parkinson’s research forward and improve lives as quickly as possible” he has:

 - changed the parameters of investigator-initiated grants programs to provide additional funding and multi-year support to outstanding scientists who qualify;

-- established PDF Conference Awards, so scientists have funding to explore emerging issues in Parkinson’s therapy advancement; and
+- established Conference Awards, so scientists have funding to explore emerging issues in Parkinson’s therapy advancement; and

 Dr. Beck is a member of the Forum on Regenerative Medicine of the National Academies of Sciences.
 He is also a member of the Udall Center Coordinating Committee, which annually brings together leaders of the nine medical centers around the US designated as Morris K. Udall Centers of Excellence for Parkinson’s Disease Research.
 These multi-disciplinary research centers are funded by the federal government with investments of $19 million annually.